Nature Reserve - Santa Ninfa

 The area is divided into a pre-reserve area characterized by a karst and chalky landscape, irregular and sculpted by time, with hills and blind valleys.
 It covers about 150 hectares around the Biviere torrent, a small watercourse flowing from the top of the upland (663 meters above sea level) to the valley where suddenly disappears into the labyrinth of caves and galleries of the Santa Ninfa cave.
 There the real nature reserve starts.

 This cavity stretches horizontally for 1400 meters and is divided into an upper zone that now is dry and a lower zone where there is still a lot of water.
 The time and the nature, like two highly skilled and patients engravers, drew splendid minerals encrustations of different colors.
 Inside the cave you can admire magnificent curtains, stalactites, elongated minerals inflorescences and the so-called "cave pearls", some small calcite spheres very rare and wonderful.
+The drops of water left hanging, hesitant among the possibility of an anonymous fall on the floor or to trasform themselves into immortal sculptures.

 The Reserve belong to the territory of Santa Ninfa and Gibellina.
 It is characterized by a chalky upland with many underground cavities among whom the St. Ninfa cave is the most important from the speleological and geomorphic point of view.